 Banking culture inquiry 'shelved' by FCA - The City regulator, the Financial Conduct Authority (FCA), has shelved it's plans for an inquiry into the culture, pay and behaviour of staff in banking.
 The FCA had planned to see whether pay, promotion and other incentives contributed to misconduct seen in previous years.
 The review was meant to be a major piece of work by the watchdog. - BBC Business News 31st December 2015

 Eddy Weatherill said: "Banks should feel pleased by the 'series of moves perceived as bank friendly in the last year' mentioned in this article.
-Particularly, when Martin Wheatley, a fierce critic of the banks and former chief executive of the FCA was 'eased out' of his position by the Treasury.
+Particularly, when a fierce critic of the banks and former chief executive of the FCA was 'eased out' of his position by the Treasury.
 Bank consumers have now lost their best ally and the government appears bent on another attempt at 'light touch regulation.
 It didn't work before and banks will perceive weakness now - so most unlikely to work now.
 The best chance for a complete reform of the banking industry appears now lost for good. - 31st December 2015.

-Andrew Bailey, Deputy Governor of the Bank of England, CEO of the PRA and Accountable Executive for the HBOS Review said:“The story of the failure of HBOS is important both to provide a record of an event which required a major contribution by the public purse, and because it is a story of the failure of a bank that did not undertake complicated activity or so-called racy investment banking.
+Deputy Governor of the Bank of England, CEO of the PRA and Accountable Executive for the HBOS Review said:“The story of the failure of HBOS is important both to provide a record of an event which required a major contribution by the public purse, and because it is a story of the failure of a bank that did not undertake complicated activity or so-called racy investment banking.
 HBOS was at root a simple bank that nonetheless managed to create a big problem.”

 Eddy Weatherill said: This Report has been just too long coming.
 Many will now trawl through the report and find interesting 'snippets'.
 No doubt those already in litigation, will see from the report that 'light touch regulation' just didn't work.
 Because, this bank and importantly all other banks at that time, were allowed by the regulators to continue with allowing very lax management to oversee inadequate and out of date systems for recording and analyzing their own financial position.
 What this shows me - is that this bank lacked any real ability to manage itself properly well before it actually collapsed.
-So, even more worrying when Andrew Bailey says that HBOS: 'did not undertake complicated activity or so-called racy investment banking.
+So, even more worrying when it is stated that HBOS: 'did not undertake complicated activity or so-called racy investment banking.
 HBOS was at root a simple bank that nonetheless managed to create a big problem.”
 The annexe 4 document is the signed Enforcement Referral Document (ERD) dated 26th February 2009 - this is particularly interesting to me as it evidences the complete inability of HBOS to know, chart or analyze the actual position within the HBOS Corporate Division from early 2007.
 The FSA described these as 'weaknesses' and these 'weaknesses' were apparently fully identified by the FSA by 17th October 2008.

 On the question: Has there been actual or potential consumer loss/detriment?
 The answer was: 'Without the announcement of the takeover by Lloyds and extensive Government/Bank of England liquidity support, the firm was at risk of collapse with potential detriment to customers.'